devopness/devopness/docs/subnets/add-subnet.md

 1. On Devopness, navigate to a project then select an environment
 1. Find the `Networks` card
 1. Click `View` in the `Networks` card, to see a list of existing `Networks`
-1. In the list of networks, find the network you want to manage and click `DETAILS`
+1. In the list of networks find the network where you want to add a subnet and click the `NAME` of the network
 1. On the upper-right corner of network details view, click `SUBNETS`
 1. On the upper-right corner of subnets list, click `ADD SUBNET`
+1. Click `NEXT`
+1. Provide a name to the Network being added.
+Example: "Automate Net Subnet"
+1. Select a `Type`
+1. Click `NEXT`
+1. Select a `ZONE` and click `NEXT`
+1. Provide a CIDR block to the Subnet being added.
+Example: "10.108.0.0/20"
+1. Click `NEXT`
-1. Follow the prompts then click `CONFIRM`
+1. Click `CONFIRM`
 1. In the `Subnets` list, the recently created `Subnet` can be seen